-Invariably, moving children will mean a change in the amount of time they get to spend with one of the parents, which can create conflict between parents and difficulty for kids.
-Generally, a parent who wishes to move away must demonstrate that the move is in the child's or children's best interests, and that parent may need to go to court to modify an existing child custody or visitation order.
+Invariably, moving children will mean a change in the amount of time they get to spend with one of the parents.
+This can create conflict between parents and difficulty for kids.
+Generally, a parent who wishes to move away must demonstrate that the move is in the child's or children's best interests.
+The moving parent may need to go to court to modify an existing child custody or visitation order.

-At the Law Office of Mark B. Williams, PLC, our family law attorneys are experienced in dealing with move away situations of all kinds.
-If you are concerned about your parental rights or about the well-being of your children, we can advise you in important matters related to child custody, visitation and child support.
+At Mark B. Williams & Associates, PLC, in Warrenton, Virginia, our family law attorneys are experienced in dealing with move-away situations of all kinds.
+If you are concerned about your parental rights or about the well-being of your children, we can help you.
+Let us advise you about important matters related to all types of family law disputes, including visitation, custody of your child and child support.

 Whether you are considering relocation or unsure of how to respond to the other parent's relocation plan, we can help you seek and negotiate fair arrangements.
-If necessary, we can represent you in court proceedings.
+If necessary, we will vigorously represent you in court proceedings.

 Schedule A Consultation Today With A Fauquier County Attorney

 At Mark B. Williams & Associates, PLC, we represent parents on both sides of relocation matters.
 We know what works and what doesn't.
 Contact us to discuss your situation today by calling 540-254-0757 or by completing a brief online form.